BrensonW/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+  a programming API for HTML and XML documents.

 2. What is an event?

+ when you set up interactivity on a website you can trigger events.
+Basically events are javascripts interaction with HTML

 3. What is an event listener?

+a procedure in js that waits for and event to occure like clicking or scrolling or pressing keys

 4. Why would we convert a NodeList into an Array?

+ one example would be to select an element that shares a class with many other elements and you want to get the middle one

 5. What is a component?

+components are independent and reusable bits of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.